peernova/kestra-client-sdk/javascript-sdk/docs/AuditLogsApi.md

   'executionId': "executionId_example", // String | An execution filter
   'userId': "userId_example", // String | A user id filter
   'id': "id_example", // String | A id filter
-  'permission': new KestraApi.Permission(), // Permission | A permission filter
+  'permission': new KestraIoKestraSdk.Permission(), // Permission | A permission filter
   'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | The start datetime
   'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | The end datetime
-  'details': {key: "null"}, // {String: String} | A list of auditLog details 'type': new KestraApi.CrudEventType() // CrudEventType | The event that create the audit log };
+  'details': {key: "null"}, // {String: String} | A list of auditLog details 'type': new KestraIoKestraSdk.CrudEventType() // CrudEventType | The event that create the audit log };
 apiInstance.searchAuditLogs(page, size, tenant, opts, (error, data, response) => {
   if (error) {